sippohippo/social-media-feed-experiment/README.md

 ## Status report (Välipalautus 2, 6.8.2023)

 * Currently the registration and login system is implemented
-* There is a very rough draft of the actual game / experiment where you get to see genuine and generated (only text features currently, profile pictures are still work in progress...)
+* There is a very rough draft of the actual game / experiment where you get to see genuine and generated

 To be added: